capturethenarrative/capturethenarrative.github.io/rules.md

 ## 7. SCORING AND PRIZES

 7.1. **Scoring**.
 Points are awarded based on the following:
- - Achieving engagement within the platform where that engagement comes from other teams or the platform itself (e.g., likes, shares, comments).
+ - Engagement score is awarded for direct effects: achieving engagement within the platform where that engagement comes from simulated citizens in the platform itself.
- - Successfully completing specific challenges or objectives set by the organisers.
+ - Story score is awarded for indirect effects: influencing simulated citizen opinions and for effects which benefit your team's assigned narrative.

 7.2. **Leaderboard**.
 A public leaderboard will track team scores.
 Organisers may adjust scores for fairness or error correction.